-Chalcostibite CuSbS, Chalcostibite crystallizes in the orthorhombic system as prismatic crystals or as granular masses.
+Chalcostibite CuSbS2 Chalcostibite crystallizes in the orthorhombic system as prismatic crystals or as granular masses.
 There is a perfect cleavage.
-H 3-4; SG 4.8-5.0 Localities Occurs with quartz and sul- Localities.
+H 3-4; SG 4.8-5.0 Localities.
 Occurs with quartz and sulphides at Oruro, Bolivia; Harz Mountains, Germany; Granada, Spain.
 Emplectite CuBiS, Emplectite crystallizes in the orthorhombic system as prismatic crystals with a perfect cleavage.
 The colour is grey or white.
 H 2; SG 6.3-6.5 Occurrence.
 Occurs with chalcopyrite in veins.